 The construction contract for the 169km Central and 359km Western sections were awarded to a consortium of China Rail Construction Corporation and China International Trust and Investment Corporation.

-The 399km-long Eastern section of the project is being built by Japanese Consortium COJAAL, which is made up of Kajima Corporation, Nishimatsu Construction Company, Itochu Corporation, Hazama Corporation and Taisei Corporation.
+The 399km-long Eastern section, the largest part of the project, includes 190 bridges and viaducts, and five tunnels.
+It is being built by Japanese Consortium COJAAL, which is made up of Kajima Corporation, Nishimatsu Construction Company, Itochu Corporation, Hazama Corporation and Taisei Corporation.

 COJAAL selected Aconex to manage an online document management and collaboration system.
 Topcon Positioning Systems will supply surveying and machine control instruments.
 System formwork and technical support for the main structures was provided by PERI Japan KK.

 Caterpillar provided 80% of the construction equipment, while the remaining 20% has been provided by Komatsu equipment.

 Dessau-Soprin, in cooperation with Autoroutes du Sud de la France, is responsible for assisting project management.
 A 100km stretch of the highway was designed by Tecsult.

 The 1,200km stretch of the highway will use a base course of cement-treated gravelly sand, laid 20cm thick.
 Following a 14cm bituminous bound base, the road will be coated with 6-8cm of asphaltic concrete.

 Of the three project sections, the Eastern section is the largest.
 Costing $5bn, it will include 43 bridges on the main route and three tunnels.
 Around 110 million cubic metres of earth will be moved and about 1.93 million cubic metres of concrete used during construction.